 “This officer questioned you the other evening, correct?”
 The chief gestured at Saitou.

 “Can you describe that encounter?”

-Although Sagara’s face was serious, Saitou didn’t like the look in the idiot’s eyes when they touched briefly on his.
-The deep breath he took before beginning to speak gave him somewhat the appearance of nervousness, but Saitou thought rather that he was merely trying to think fast.
+Although Sagara’s face was serious, Saitou didn’t like the look in the young man’s eyes when they touched briefly on his.
+The deep breath he took before beginning to speak gave him somewhat the appearance of nervousness, but Saitou believed rather that he was merely trying to think fast.
 “Well…” he started slowly.
 “He wanted me to tell him what I saw those gang guys and their prisoners doing, since they’d mostly killed each other…” He hesitated as everyone looked at him expectantly.